tbeaudouin05/webapp-template-go-htmx-tailwind-fly-supabase-cloudinary-neon/README.md

 To add tailwind animations, use tailwind.config.js (ask chatgpt how to do this with tailwind.config.js) - animations will only be available if ShouldUseCdn = No

-By default, this project is set up to use Tailwind daisyUi which is a pre-built tailwind library for Google material design components - but you can also use plain tailwind or any other tailwind library.
+By default, this project is set up to use Tailwind Flowbite which is a tailwind library for pre-built design components - but you can also use plain tailwind or any other tailwind library.
+Flowbite is the Tailwind plugin with the most comprehensive list of pre-built components (more than 400 components).
-If you do not want to use daisyUi components, just delete this: require('daisyui'), in tailwind.config.js
+If you do not want to use Flowbite components, just delete this: require('flowbite/plugin'), in tailwind.config.js

-If you want to use daisyUi, you should run: npm i -D daisyui@latest to install it.
+If you want to use Flowbite, you should run: npm install flowbite to install it.

 --